 Windows 10 (reviewed) was released on 29 July 2015 and is being updated regularly.
 The first big update was the Anniversary Update on 2 August 2016.
 Next came the Creators Update in April 2017.
 And then the Fall Creators Update, which will be out in autumn 2017.

-If you want to get Windows updates earlier than the general public, you need to sign up to the Windows Insider Programme.
-Here's how to get Windows updates early.
+If you want to get Windows updates (such as the Fall Creators Update) earlier than the general public, you need to sign up to the Windows Insider Programme.

 When is the Windows 10 Fall Creators Update release date?

 Whether it will be called Autumn Creators Update in the UK is unknown, but since 'fall' means autumn, we expect it to be release around September time.
 Microsoft hasn't officially said anything but it did show this slide at a developer event earlier this year: